dhermes/bossylobster-blog/content/2014-12-31-constantly-seek-criticism.md

 and as a scientist.
 He has proven as a founder of PayPal, SpaceX, and Tesla that his talent, technical breadth, and sheer persistence are unparalleled.

-But this man &mdash; more prepared than many (than any?) on this earth to tackle such grand challenges &mdash; still **seeks out criticism**.
+But this man &mdash; more prepared than most on this earth to tackle such grand challenges &mdash; still **seeks out criticism**.

 ## The Feedback Mindset